 Driving in the snow is much more dangerous than operating in optimal weather conditions.
 If you or somebody you know has been injured in a car accident that occurred in the snow, you may be wondering who is liable for the incident.
-At the SMT Legal, our qualified and experienced Pittsburgh injury lawyers want to look at the scenarios that could affect snow car accident liability.
+At the SMT Legal, our qualified and experienced Pittsburgh personal injury lawyers want to look at the scenarios that could affect snow car accident liability.
 We will work to ensure you secure any compensation you are entitled to.

 Establishing liability after a Pittsburgh car accident is important

 According to the Pennsylvania Department of Transportation, there were nearly 10,000 total accidents attributed to wintery weather conditions during the latest reporting year.

 In order to secure maximum compensation for a Pittsburgh car accident, it is important to establish liability.
 However, for accidents that happen in the snow, establishing liability can be a bit more difficult.
 Accidents that involve snow or black ice can involve multiple vehicles.
 This can lead to various car insurance policies and rigorous investigation into the incident.

 In the event another vehicle slid on snow or ice and struck your vehicle, you may be able to recover compensation through your own insurance carrier (through personal injury protection) or through the other driver’s insurance carrier.